Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 * As a site user I can receive an e-mail confirmation once registered so that I can refer to it in the future
 <img src="media/images/signup_email.png">
-The above is the baasic e-mail response received once the user signs up, they receive an e-mail confirming that it has happened and that it has been a success.
+The above is the basic e-mail response received once the user signs up, they receive an e-mail confirming that it has happened and that it has been a success.
 This shows that the functionality is complete for this user story, and the e-mail will be beefed out by the store owner.

 ### **User Story 8**
 * As a site user I can select if I think the record is 'banging' so that I can see how popular it is.